fmatter/cldf-ldd/src/cldf_ldd/components/morphemes/description.md

 # Morphemes
-Morphemes are atomic form-meaning pairs, allowing for multiple forms (allomorphy) and multiple meanings (polysemy).
+Morphemes are abstract entities that contain one or multiple [morphs](../morphs).